FOR PROSPECTIVE GRADUATE STUDENTS

 - Do you interview candidates?

-Typically a short list of finalists are interviewed over the phone and then a smaller number come to in-person interviews.
+Typically a short list of finalists are interviewed over the phone/zoom and then a smaller number come to in-person interviews (which last year we also held over zoom).
 This process does not occur until January through February.

 - What are you looking for in a prospective graduate student?

-- Is it required that I am willing to go bungee jumping to be in your lab? (see tab under Graduate Students)
+9. Is it required that I am willing to go skydiving or bungee jumping to be in your lab?

-I swear, this isn’t the case!
-I told people they could observe but they all decided to take the plunge.
+No really you don’t.
+I swear, they all wanted to go.
 They did make me jump first though, answering the age old question, “if your advisor jumped off a bridge, would you jump too?” with a resounding “YES”.

 FOR PROSPECTIVE PAID STAFF

-I am full for paid positions for lab coordinators for the 2017-2018 academic year.
-I anticipate having at least one paid position open for a lab coordinator beginning in summer/fall of 2018.
-I will begin looking at applications in February 2018.
+I am full for paid positions for lab coordinators for the 2022-2023 academic year.
+My paid positions are almost always given to students who have been a volunteer research assistant in my lab for at least 1 year first; however, it never hurts to apply because perhaps there will be an exception.
 Ideally, lab coordinators should have their BA/BS in psychology and significant experience working on research studies and working with children, very strong organizational skills, lots of enthusiasm, and much patience.
-I am happy to talk to interested applicants about the position.

 FOR PROSPECTIVE UNDERGRADUATE HONORS AND DIRECTED STUDIES STUDENTS